Thomas Struth Geldern, Germany, b. 1954

 B. 1954, Geldern, Germany

-Struth’s work has been featured in numerous exhibitions at prestigious institutions worldwide, including the Metropolitan Museum of Art (New York), Kunsthalle Bern, Museo del Prado (Madrid), and Kunsthaus Zürich.
-His photographs are part of major collections, including those of the Tate, Solomon R. Guggenheim Museum, Centre Pompidou, and 21st Century Museum of Contemporary Art.
+Struth’s work has been presented in major exhibitions at the Metropolitan Museum of Art (New York), Kunsthalle Bern, Museo del Prado (Madrid), and Kunsthaus Zürich.
+His photographs are held in the collections of The Museum of Modern Art (MoMA), Solomon R. Guggenheim Museum, Tate Modern, Centre Pompidou, and the 21st Century Museum of Contemporary Art.

 -